microsoft/vscode-dev-containers/containers/markdown/README.md

 ## Summary

-*A basic dev container definition for editing markdown files in a container.*
+*A simple container for editing markdown.*

 | Metadata | Value |
 |----------|-------|